Updated September 20, 2023

 - Any projection that calls for a change in sales, positive or negative, will affect the company’s need for financing.

 - For example, to increase sales, product-based businesses need to expand their inventory & capacity.
 At the same time, service-based companies must upgrade their infrastructure.

 - For these investments, the company will need capital.
 Thus, they should factor potential capital requirements into the projections.

 - They should also clearly state the company’s plans for ensuring additional liquidity, whether those plans involve bank loans, retained earnings, or capital contributions from partners.

 - It is preferable to be cautious rather than overly optimistic.
 The latter mindset may lead to poor investment and cost management decisions.

 - Put the current year’s business projections into practice.
 Thus, companies can alter those suggestions in time if any problems arise.

 - Create multi-year projections.
 Five-year projections are more beneficial for businesses.
 However, do monitor your forecasts and make adjustments as necessary.

 Financial Projections for Startups/Small Businesses

 Financial projections for startups and small businesses are no different than for other companies.
-However, as these firms do not have historical or substantial data, they need assistance.
+However, these firms do not have historical or substantial data, so they need assistance.
 Here are a few suggestions for such businesses.